An Easy, Cost-Effective Way To Remain Current With Student Success

 For each webinar, CSRDE will send the following emails:

-- One week before webinar – Confirmation of your registration plus instructions to test your computer for compatibility.
+- One to two weeks before webinar – Confirmation of your registration plus instructions to test your computer for compatibility.
 You may test your system now.

 - One day before webinar – Login information and instructions for accessing the webinar